Narragansett people: King Philip's War

-Christian missionaries began to convert tribal members and many Indians feared that they would lose their traditions by assimilating into colonial culture, and the colonists' push for religious conversion collided with Indian resistance.
+Christian missionaries began to convert tribal members, and as many Indians feared that they would lose their traditions to assimilation with colonial culture, the colonists' push for religious conversion collided with Indian resistance.
 In 1675, John Sassamon, a converted "Praying Indian", was found bludgeoned to death in a pond.
 The facts were never settled concerning Sassamon's death, but historians accept that Wampanoag sachem Metacomet (known as Philip) may have ordered his execution because Sassamon cooperated with colonial authorities.
 Three Wampanoag men were arrested, convicted, and hanged for Sassamon's death.

 Metacomet subsequently declared war on the colonists and started King Philip's War.
 He escaped an attempt to trap him in the Plymouth Colony, and the uprising spread throughout Massachusetts as other bands joined the fight, such as the Nipmuc.
 The Indians wanted to expel the colonists from New England.
 They waged successful attacks on settlements in Massachusetts and Connecticut, but Rhode Island was spared at the beginning, as the Narragansetts remained officially neutral.

 However, the leaders of the United Colonies (Massachusetts, Plymouth, and Connecticut) accused the Narragansetts of harboring Wampanoag refugees.
-They made a preemptive attack on the Narragansett palisade fortress on December 19, 1675 in a battle that became known as the Great Swamp Fight.
+They made a preemptive attack on the Narragansett palisade fortress on December 19, 1675, in a battle that became known as the Great Swamp Fight.
 Hundreds of Narragansett non-combatants died in the attack and burning of the fort, including women and children, but nearly all of the warriors escaped.
 In January 1676, colonist Joshua Tefft was hanged, drawn, and quartered by colonial forces at Smith's Castle in Wickford, Rhode Island for having fought on the side of the Narragansetts during the Great Swamp Fight.

-The Indians retaliated for the massacre in a widespread spring offensive beginning in February 1676 in which they destroyed all Colonial settlements on the western side of Narragansett Bay.
+The Indians retaliated for the massacre in a widespread spring offensive beginning in February 1676, in which they destroyed all Colonial settlements on the western side of Narragansett Bay.
 The settlement of Providence Plantations was burned on March 27, 1676, destroying Roger Williams's house, among others.
 Other Indian groups destroyed many towns throughout New England, and even raided outlying settlements near Boston.
 However, disease, starvation, battle losses, and the lack of gunpowder caused the Indian effort to collapse by the end of March.

-Troops from Connecticut composed of colonists and their Mohegan allies swept into Rhode Island and killed substantial numbers of the now-weakened Narragansetts.
+Troops from Connecticut, composed of colonists and their Mohegan allies, swept into Rhode Island and killed substantial numbers of the now-weakened Narragansetts.
 A force of Mohegans and Connecticut militia captured Narragansett sachem Canonchet a few days after the destruction of Providence Plantations, while a force of Plymouth militia and Wampanoags hunted down Metacomet.
-He was shot and killed, ending the war in southern New England, although it dragged on for another year in Maine.
+He was shot and killed, ending the war in southern New England, although it dragged on for another two years in Maine.

 After the war, the colonists sold some surviving Narragansetts into slavery and shipped them to the Caribbean; others became indentured servants in Rhode Island.
 The surviving Narragansetts merged with local tribes, particularly the Eastern Niantics.
 During colonial and later times, tribe members intermarried with colonists and Africans.
 Their spouses and children were taken into the tribe, enabling them to keep a tribal and cultural identity.